mlh123/BlogPostings/_recipes/recipe2.md

 ![A picture of brunch with Omelette's and coffee](../uploads/phil-hei-6xvn2bn6p8o-unsplash.jpg "Photo by Phil Her on Unsplash")

+Add in a side-salad, and you've got yourself a colourful dish fit for a **Queen.**

 Serves: 4

 Preparation Time: 10 minutes